BrickCoLab/classroom/index.markdown

 ## What is BrickCoLab?

-[BrickCoLab](https://brickcolab.com) is a team building project that offers a collection of engaging activities that use LEGO&reg; bricks to promote community, effective communication, and critical thinking.
+[BrickCoLab](https://brickcolab.com) is a team building project that offers a collection of engaging activities that use LEGO&reg; bricks to promote collaboration, effective communication, critical thinking, and strategfic problem solving.
 These activities have been optimized to run with students in the classroom environment.

 ## BrickCoLab Classroom Activities

 Activities are designed to be integrated directly into your classroom as an icebreaker or full class hackathon.
-Reach out to schedule a session and choose an experience that best fits your learning objectives.
+Reach out to schedule a session.

 ![LEGO Room](images/room.png)

-Choose from the prepared activities outlined below, or request a custom activity designed for your students and program content.
+Choose from the prepared activities outlined below, or request a custom activity designed for your program content and learning objectives.

 ### Ice Breakers